Battle of Musa Qala: Taliban retreat

 By 10 December, news outlets reported that the Taliban insurgents had withdrawn north from the area and that Afghan Army and ISAF forces were in control of the town.
 The British MOD was more cautious at the time, advising that "steady progress" had been made but that coalition forces remained on the outskirts of Musa Qala.
 Nevertheless, the Afghan government suggested that the coalition had "completely captured" the town.
 NATO announced the town's capture on the 11th, however at the time the MOD suggested forces were still proceeding cautiously "compound to compound", only officially confirmed the capture of Musa Qala the next day.
 Afghan troops were called forward for the final push and by midday on the twelfth were reported to be in the town centre, in a gesture symbolising their ability to fight and defeat the Taliban on their own.
 Lieutenant Colonel Richard Eaton, spokesman for Task Force Helmand, described the retaking of the town:

 The current situation in Musa Qaleh is that it is underneath the Afghan flag ...
 Midmorning today [12 December 2007] our operations to relieve and recapture Musa Qaleh were concluded with the final phase being an assault into Musa Qaleh by the Afghan Army....
 The cooperation with the Afghan troops has been very good indeed.
 General Muhayadan was crucially involved in the planning.
 He moved his planning team to collocate with Headquarters 52 Brigade in Lashkar Gar.

 Brigadier Andrew Mackay, commander of the Helmand Task Force, emphasised that the coalition's plan encouraged the less committed local fighters—the so-called "tier two" Taliban—to break away from the more ideologically driven militants.
 This strategy may have been successful; Afghan president Hamid Karzai declared that he had been approached by Taliban members wanting to swap sides after a string of insurgent exactions against civilians.
 Precise Taliban casualties were not reported although the Afghan Defence Ministry suggested hundreds killed, detained, or captured.
 The insurgents claimed 17 Afghan army and ISAF killed, and blamed the British for at least 40 civilians deaths, but their claims may not be reliable.

 Although fierce in the first days, the battle did not produce the house-to-house combat that had been feared; the Taliban largely retreated without protracted resistance.
 Poor weather conditions, including fog, may have allowed them to retreat more easily.
 Taliban spokesmen suggested the retreat was designed to avoid continued airstrikes and civilian casualties within the town.
 By the time the town centre was reached, fighting proved "unremarkable" and according to one senior US officer: "The urban center of Musa Qala was not significantly opposed, it was not significantly barricaded".
-The final advance into the town's main bazaar by the Afghan Army was physically led by an Advanced Search Team of the Royal Engineers of the British Army followed by EOD and the main Afghan force who raised their flag for the world's press.